 - This is a difficult time for everyone.
 As a leader, manager, or supervisor your priority is the wellbeing of staff and volunteers.

-- Be aware that Survivors Syndrome is commonplace during and following a redundancy programme.
+- Be aware that survivor syndrome is commonplace during and following a redundancy programme.

 - Be aware of the problems and challenges that may arise due to restructuring, for example, potential job description changes, increased workloads, reallocation of teams etc.

 - Look for signs of your team not coping, behaving differently, increased absence, poor timekeeping, a dip in job performance and delivery.
-All of these signs should be explored as a function of good management but if these are observable following a redundancy programme the reason for these behaviours may be associated with Survivors Syndrome.
+All of these signs should be explored as a function of good management but if these are observable following a redundancy programme the reason for these behaviours may be associated with survivor syndrome.

 - With this in mind any conversations about performance should be explore fully, without judgement or assumption, open questions and an open mind will enable exploration and open discussion which should lead to the provision of support and a change in the behaviour and return to good performance.